isabella232/scope-services/tutorial-console-logger.rst

 Write the SimpleLogger class
 ============================

-Now we can start to create our logger in e.g. ``simpleconsolelogger.js``.
+Now we can start to create our logger in for example ``simpleconsolelogger.js``.
 You will have to create that file, it is not a part of the generted framework.
 We make a simple class like:

 .. code-block:: javascript